-Note: If User Access Control (UAC) is enabled on Windows Server 2008 systems, you must launch the command prompt in the Run as administrator mode and then run the VCWSilent utility from the command prompt.
+If User Access Control (UAC) is enabled on Windows Server systems, you must launch the command prompt in the administrator mode, and then run the VCWSilent utility from the command prompt.
 To launch the command prompt in the administrator mode, right-click the command prompt shortcut from the Windows Start menu and click Run as administrator from the context menu.

-You can run the utility from any system in the domain, irrespective of whether the system will be part of the cluster that is configured.
+- To configure or delete a cluster, run the utility from any system in the domain, irrespective of whether the system is part of the cluster. - To re-configure a cluster for single sign-on authentication, run the utility from any node in the cluster.